blkws/parslex/README.md

 Supported and Based on an idea by -

-AgriCoin - Indian Institute Of Information Technology and Management - Kerala
+AgriCoin/Indian Institute Of Information Technology and Management - Kerala

 Images supplied from Google/Pinterest/Sketch/Dribble